Why speak to a professional?

 Couples Therapy

-I draw on Gottman Couples therapy methods in my work with couples
+I use Gottman Method Couples therapy methods alongside Personal Construct therapy in my work with couples.

 Therapeutic interventions are used to improve communication between couples so that they deepen their understanding of each other, improve friendship and increase emotional connection, closeness and intimacy.